tenseg/barnacle/README.md

 ## TO DO

-[x] Move collection generation into the 'new' component [ ] Permissions and Preferences
+[X] Move collection generation into the 'new' component [X] Permissions and Preferences
 [ ] Move main Barnacle to a template
     [ ] Perhaps move components into partials?
+[ ] Make configuration and view publishable for customization [ ] Harden components against missing variables
+[ ] Add the MIT License
 [ ] Instructions for installing from Git
-[ ] Harden components against missing variables

 ## Features